 In Lesson 3.4: Decorating With Fabrics, we discuss everything you need to know about the process of browsing and selecting the right fabrics.
 From twill and pile weaves to heat transfer printing, by the end of this lesson you'll have a comprehensive understanding of all textures and styles of interior décor- appropriate fabrics.

-Lesson 3.5 Mediterranean and French Styles
+Lesson 3.5 Mediterranean and French Furniture Styles

-In Lesson 3.5: Mediterranean and French Styles, we discuss and delve deeper into the history and modern application of perhaps the earliest style of furniture still in common use today.
+In Lesson 3.5: Mediterranean and French Furniture Styles, we discuss and delve deeper into the history and modern application of perhaps the earliest style of furniture still in common use today.
 From general characteristics to common decorative execution, by the end of this lesson you'll know how to effectively identify and incorporate this style into your future designs with ease.

-Lesson 3.7 Room Design
+Lesson 3.7 Room Redesign